gvwilson/sensibleadventures/cloudherd/new.md

 The young bull hadn't been lying.
 He seemed to have been born to gallop.
 Yestevan, Big Blue, and the soldiers fell further and further behind.
-Noxy had to keep reminding him to stay bunched up so that they wouldn't fall through, but he could mind-hear her exhiliration, and it seemed to spur him on.
+Noxy had to keep reminding him to stay bunched up so that they wouldn't fall through, but he could mind-hear her exhilaration, and it seemed to spur him on.

 The forest swept by beneath them like flotsam.
 Nameless little rivers